pism/greenland_calving/README.md

    ```

+7. **Unzip Data Files**
-6. Unzip the data files
+   Unzip only the files you chose to download...
    ```
    cd ~/gc
    unzip -o 1_greenland_calving_results.zip